markcoatsworth/readthedocs/docs/version-history/stable-release-series-88.rst

 New Features:

--  Provides a new package: minicondor on Red Hat based systems and minihtcondor on Debian and Ubuntu based systems.
+-  Provides a new package: ``minicondor`` on Red Hat based systems and ``minihtcondor`` on Debian and Ubuntu based systems.
 This mini-HTCondor package configures HTCondor to work on a single machine. `(Ticket
    #6823). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6823>`__
--  Made the Python bindings’ JobEvent API more Pythonic by handling optional event attributes as if the JobEvent object were a dictionary, instead.
+-  Made the Python bindings’ ``JobEvent`` API more Pythonic by handling optional event attributes as if the ``JobEvent`` object were a dictionary, instead.
 See section
    `7.1.1 <PythonBindings.html#x69-5500007.1.1>`__ for details. `(Ticket
    #6820). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6820>`__
--  Added job ad attribute BlockReadKbytes and BlockWriteKybtes which describe the number of kbytes read and written by the job to the sandbox directory.
+-  Added job ad attribute ``BlockReadKbytes`` and ``BlockWriteKybtes`` which describe the number of kbytes read and written by the job to the sandbox directory.
 These are only defined on Linux machines with cgroup support enabled for vanilla jobs. `(Ticket
    #6826). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6826>`__
--  The new IOWait attribute gives the I/O Wait time recorded by the cgroup controller. `(Ticket
+-  The new ``IOWait`` attribute gives the I/O Wait time recorded by the cgroup controller. `(Ticket
    #6830). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6830>`__
 -  *condor\_ssh\_to\_job* is now configured to be more secure.
 In particular, it will only use FIPS 140-2 approved algorithms. `(Ticket
    #6822). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6822>`__
--  Added configuration parameter CRED\_SUPER\_USERS, a list of users who are permitted to store credentials for any user when using the *condor\_store\_credd* command.
+-  Added configuration parameter ``CRED_SUPER_USERS``, a list of users who are permitted to store credentials for any user when using the *condor\_store\_credd* command.
 Normally, users can only store credentials for themselves. `(Ticket
    #6346). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6346>`__